 The School of Nursing & Health Studies appreciates your interest in the master of science (MS) in nursing with a clinical nurse leader (CNL) concentration.

 Please review the CNL Application Guide here for detailed information about the application requirements, policies and procedures.

 During the online information session webinar presentation, CNL admissions contact Michelle Cole will give a detailed overview of the CNL program features, 24-month curriculum, and application procedure.
-The Fall 2017 entry application cycle is closed and the Fall 2018 entry application cycle will be open in Summer 2017.
+The Fall 2018 entry application cycle is now open here.
+The application submission deadline is January 15, 2018 for Fall 2018 entry.

 You may watch a previously recorded webinar here.

-Please note the three-part application procedure below.
-The Fall 2017 entry application cycle is closed and the Fall 2018 entry application cycle will be open in Summer 2017.
+Please note the application procedure below.
+The Fall 2018 entry application cycle is now open here.
+The application submission deadline is January 15, 2018 for Fall 2018 entry.

 - No minimum GPA requirement.